truongthang2211/RPGSaveEditor/README.md

 3. Edit the desired data using the available sections in the sidebar.
 4. Save your changes or reload the file if needed.

+## Download

+You can download the latest release of RPG Save Editor from the [Releases](https://github.com/truongthang2211/RPGSaveEditor/releases) page.
+The release includes:

+- A standalone executable file (`.exe`) for users who already have the necessary dependencies installed.
+- A setup installer (`setup.exe`) for users who may need to install additional dependencies.

+If the standalone `.exe` file does not run on your system, please use the `setup.exe` to install the required software and try again.

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.